MonoGame/docs.monogame.github.io/articles/tutorials/04_working_with_textures/index.md

 Let's review what you accomplished in this chapter:

-- You loaded an image as a texture directly from file.
-- You loaded the same image as a texture using the content pipeline.
+- You added an image file to the content project using the MGCB Editor
 - You learned about the content pipeline workflow and how MonoGame automates the process for you.
 - You used the `SpriteBatch` class to draw a texture.
 - You learned the different parameters available when using the `SpriteBatch.Draw` method.